qumulo-patrick/capacity-by-user/README.md

+# Deprecation Notice

+**This software will shortly be deprecated and archived.
+If you have any issues, please reach out to [Michael Kade](mailto:mkade@qumulo.com) directly.**

 # Capacity By User

-# Deprecation Notice

-This software will shortly be deprecated and archived.
-If you have any issues, please reach out to [Michael Kade](mailto:mkade@qumulo.com) directly.

 ## What's the point?